 DAY 1 : THE ROCK OF CASHEL AND CORK CITY

-Your adventure starts in Dublin, Ireland’s capital city, also known as “The Fair City”.
-We are heading towards the south, the rebel County Cork and its wild Atlantic coast.
+Your adventure starts off in Dublin, Ireland’s capital, also known as the Fair city.
+Our direction is south to the rebel county of Cork and its wild Atlantic coastline.

-Along the way we stop at the Rock of Cashel, a point situated on limestone, spectacular ensemble of medieval buildings and the high kings of Ireland home.
-After lunch we continue to Cork, the starting point of the wild Atlantic Ways.
-Here you can the evening winding down, relax and enjoy the picturesque surroundings and friendly atmosphere.
+Along the way, we take a stop off at the Rock of Cashel, a spectacular group of medieval buildings set on an outcrop of limestone and home of the High Kings of Ireland.
+After lunch we continue our journey towards Cork, which is the starting point of Ireland’s Wild Atlantic Way and where that evening you can relax and savour its picturesque setting and friendly atmosphere.

 DAY 2: MIZEN HEAD PENINSULA

-*Mizen Head Signal Station is only from mid-March to October accessible.
+*Mizen Head Signal Station only available from Mid-March to October.

-DAY 4: THE RING OF KERRY AND BRAY HEAD TOUR
+DAY 4: THE RING OF KERRY AND VALENTIA ISLAND TOUR

-Today’s adventure takes you off the beaten track to decrypt the beauty of the world famous Ring of Kerry.
-The Ring of Kerry, regarded as one of the best destinations to discover the real Ireland, offers dramatic scenery, with rugged wild coasts, golden beaches, sparkling lakes, picturesque villages and spectacular mountain ranges.
+Today’s adventure takes you off the beaten track to unlock the real beauty of the world famous Ring of Kerry.
+Considered one of the most beautiful destinations to explore in Ireland, the Ring of Kerry offers dramatic landscapes of wild rugged coastline, golden beaches, glistening lakes, picturesque villages and spectacular mountain ranges.

 DAY 5: DINGLE & SLEA HEAD TOUR

 Dingle is our destination today, as we explore this dramatic and beautiful peninsula that is littered with archaeological and historical wonders.
 Our first stop off is at Inch beach, famous for being the place where an inch is actually three miles long and where we take a short stroll along its golden sands and watch long rolling waves that come crashing ashore.